Phiality-dot/Vatnik-Alert-for-Twitter/README.md

 # Pro-Russian Propaganda Checker for Twitter

-This is a userscript script that checks for pro-Russian propaganda in Twitter posts and adds a red toilet icon next to the user's handle if the post contains any propaganda.
+This is a userscript script that checks for pro-Russian propaganda in Twitter posts and adds a poop icon next to the user's handle if the post contains any propaganda.

 ## Installation